ChrisMortensen/Blockchain-Simulator/README.md

-# Blockchain Simulation
+# Blockchain Simulator
 This repository provides a blockchain simulator with consensus and transaction-processing capabilities.
 It also features an interactive dashboard that helps in visualizing blockchain technology in networks of varying sizes.
 The dashboard is designed to be user-friendly and interactive, allowing users to explore how changes affect network structure.

 ## Simulation
-For examples of how to implement your own blockchain simulation, refer to the `examples/` directory.
+For examples of how to implement your own blockchain simulation using this repository, refer to the `examples/` directory.

 ## Online Version
 [https://chrismortensen.streamlit.app](https://chrismortensen.streamlit.app)